PsichiX/Keket/book/src/fetch/self.md

 - `std::fs::Metadata` - file metadata that can be used for example for size stats.
 - `PathBuf` - file system path that can be used for stuff like hot reloading.

-Asset fetch engines other than `FileassetFetch` also do add their own custom metadata to asset.
+Asset fetch engines other than `FileAssetFetch` also do add their own custom metadata to asset.

 It's worth also to know that asset database uses stack of asset fetch engines,